Simultaneous diophantine approximation for a restricted class of pairs of real numbers: Introduction

 The conjecture is obviously true if $ \alpha $ or $ \beta $ have unbounded partial quotients in their continued fraction expansion or if $1,\alpha $ and $ \beta $ are linearly dependent over the rationals.
 Thus, it remains to prove the conjecture when $ \alpha, \beta \in \mathbb{B}$ where $\mathbb{B}$ is the set of real numbers which have uniformly bounded partial quotients and when $1,\alpha $ and $ \beta $ are linearly independent over the rationals. \\

 This problem remains unsolved but it has been proved for some specific classes of pairs $(\alpha, \beta) $. \begin{itemize} \item[•] For the pairs $(\alpha,\beta)$, where $\alpha$ and $\beta$ belongs to the same cubic field.
 (Cassels-Swninerton-Dyer, 1955, \cite{cs}).
-It is not known whether this result is relevant or not, indeed it is believed that cubic irrationals are not badly approximable numbers. \item[•] For pairs $(\alpha,\beta)$ of badly approximable numbers, such that $\beta \in B(\alpha)$ where $B(\alpha)$ is a subset of $\mathbb{B}$ with $\dim_{H} B(\alpha) =1$.
+Note that it is believed that cubic irrationals are not badly approximable numbers. \item[•] For pairs $(\alpha,\beta)$ of badly approximable numbers, such that $\beta \in B(\alpha)$ where $B(\alpha)$ is a subset of $\mathbb{B}$ with $\dim_{H} B(\alpha) =1$.
 (Pollington-Velani, 2000, \cite{pv}).
 This is the first result proving the existence of badly approximable solutions.
 An effective version of this result has been proved by Bugeaud \cite{b} (2014).

 \item[•] The first construction of explicit pairs of badly approximable numbers have been discovered by De Mathan \cite{dm} (2003) and Adamczewski-Bugeaud \cite{ab} (2006).
 Both results gives examples in terms of their continued fraction expansion.